InfraSenseLab/GCBD/README.md

 Here, we provide a PyTorch implementation of our series of work on automatic crack detection.
 The code is based on [YOLOv5](https://github.com/ultralytics/yolov5) and the main contributions are as follows:

-- **Contribution 1**: We propose  [A Grid-based Classification and Box-based Detection Fusion Model for Asphalt Pavement Crack](https://onlinelibrary.wiley.com/doi/abs/10.1111/mice.12962) to train the two task jointly.
+- **Contribution 1**: We propose  [A Grid-based Classification and Box-based Detection Fusion Model for Asphalt Pavement Crack](https://onlinelibrary.wiley.com/doi/abs/10.1111/mice.12962) to train the two tasks jointly.
 <img src="data/images/GCBD.png" alt="img.png" style="zoom: 67%;" div align=center/>

 - **Contribution 2**: To address the following situation, we suggest the ARS post-processing method to eliminate redundant detection bounding boxes.

 <img src="data/images/ARS.png" alt="label_assignment.png" style="zoom: 50%;" />